-The school uniform consists of a light blue polo shirt, navy crested jumper and plain navy tracksuit bottoms.
+The school uniform consists of a light blue polo shirt, navy round neck jumper and plain navy tracksuit bottoms.

 In fulfillment of its ethos as a Catholic school the children are prepared for the sacraments of First Confession, First Holy Communion and Confirmation.
-School Masses are held on average 6 times a year with confessions on average once a term.
-Some children, with written parental consent, receive training to become altar servers and may be required to serve wedding or funeral Masses on occasion.
+School Masses are held a number of times a year.

 The school holds Open Days to which parents and relatives are invited.
 In recent years these have highlighted the children’s work in the areas of Art, Sports, Science and Green Flag projects.
 Children gain immensely from these occasions where they have an opportunity to display their work and discuss it with the visitors to the school.